-Page 1 of 212
+Page 1 of 12

-It is the policy of the Seattle School Board that a variety of learning options, including -out-of-district courses and credit recovery courses online courses and programs, are critical for 21st Century learners be available to students.
+It is the policy of the Seattle School Board that a variety of learning options, including-out-of-district courses and credit recovery courses online courses and programs, are critical for 21st Century learners be available to students.
 The Board recognizes that students may need to take out-of-district high school courses if they are not able to enroll in particular courses at their high school. the online learning environment provides students with unique opportunities to become self-disciplined learners with life-long learning skills.
 Further, the Board believes that online learning provides broad opportunities for students to access curriculum and specialized courses in a flexible learning environment that might not otherwise be available.
 The Board also recognizes that students may need to enroll in credit recovery courses in order to earn credits in courses that they have attempted unsuccessfully.
-The purpose of this policy and the corresponding superintendent procedure is to offer students a variety of options for earning credits while also ensuring that the options are rigorous and equally accessible to all students in the district.